killianmarty/dynamic-music-pill/README.md

 **Shuffle and Loop Controls** — Optional shuffle and repeat toggle buttons can be shown in the pop-up alongside the standard playback controls.

+**Custom Control Buttons** — Up to two additional buttons can be added to the pop-up controls row.
+Each button can be assigned one of: Volume, Seek Step, Audio Output, Sleep Timer, Playback Speed, or Recently Played history.

 **Player Selector** — An optional row at the top of the pop-up displays icons for all currently active MPRIS players, allowing switching between players with a single click.

 **Pop-up Visualizer** — The audio visualizer can also be displayed inside the pop-up menu, with its own independent bar count (2–64), bar width (1–20 px), and height (20–200 px) settings.
 A complementary option hides the main pill visualizer when the pop-up is open, creating a visual transfer effect.